-When can you object to photos being taken in your rental?
+Can I object to photos being taken in my rental property?

-If the photos your property manager takes would show your property, including its contents and your physical living arrangements, then you may be able to object to these photos.
+If your property manager’s photos would show your personal possessions, you may be able to object to these photos.

-This is because your tenancy agreement provides that your landlord (and the agent managing the property) must not permit any interference with your peace, comfort and privacy.
+This is because your tenancy agreement says that your landlord (and the agent managing the property) must not permit any interference with your peace, comfort and privacy.